jrick/wsrpc/README.md

 ## License

-wsrpc is implemented under the liberal ISC License.
+wsrpc is licensed under the permissive ISC License.